-The proposed mound at the Site conforms to all three recommended mound development criteria.
-The top area of the proposed mound is around 1500 m2, which is less than the maximum area considered by the cumulative impact assessment, given the Lot area of around 16 ha (refer Chart 3), the footprint of the modelled equivalent mound is not located within an area where the 1% AEP VxD product is more than 1.4 as required for lots downstream of Green Rocks, and the average 1% AEP VxD product within the modelled equivalent mound footprint is 0.95, which is less than the available area average of 1.0.
-Therefore, a site-specific cumulative development impact assessment is not required for this development.
+Of the three recommended mound development criteria, the proposed mound at the Site conforms to one.
+The top area of the proposed mound is around 3000 m2, which is less than the maximum area considered by the cumulative impact assessment, given the Lot area of around 8 ha (refer Chart 3).
+However, the footprint of the modelled equivalent mound is located within an area where the 1% AEP VxD product is more than 1.4, and the average 1% AEP VxD product within the modelled equivalent mound footprint is 1.6, which is more than the available area average of 1.4.
+Therefore, a site-specific cumulative development impact assessment has been undertaken to confirm a zero impact above and beyond the modelled conforming impacts.